Guardsquare/proguard/docs/md/manual/examples.md

 methods that are invoked dynamically, they should be specified using additional [`-keep`](usage.md#keep) options.

+The "Signature" attribute is required to be able to access generic types.

 The "Exceptions" attribute has to be preserved, so the compiler knows which exceptions methods may throw.

+The various "\*Annotations\*" attributes contain any annotations, which developers might need to access through reflection.

 The "InnerClasses" attribute (or more precisely, its source name part) has to be preserved too, for any inner classes that can be referenced from outside the library.
 The `javac` compiler would be unable to find the inner classes otherwise.

-The "Signature" attribute is required to be able to access generic types when compiling in JDK 5.0 and higher.
+The "PermittedSubclasses" attribute defines sealed classes, which developers can't extend further.

+The "EnclosingMethod" attribute marks classes that are defined inside methods.

+The "Deprecated" attribute marks any deprecated classes, fields, or methods, which may be useful for developers to know.

 The [`-keepparameternames`](usage.md#keepparameternames) option keeps the parameter names in the "LocalVariableTable" and "LocalVariableTypeTable"